 Homily for the Seventh Sunday of Easter, A26 May 2017, by Sermons in

 Coming back to the apostles, they waited in Jerusalem for the promised advocate.
 They were only told to wait for a comforter, a teacher, an advocate, to wait for power from above.
-How this advocate was going to come, or how they were going to be given this power they were not sure.
+How this advocate was going to come, or how they would be given this power, they were not sure.
 They were not even sure of the day to expect him, but they held onto the promise of God.
 Jesus promised that he is going to the Father and that he would send the advocate; it was a promise that the apostles held onto with faith, they were sure that Jesus would not go back on his word.
 That is the kind of assurance Jesus wants us to have, that in the midst of the uncertainties of this world, we must learn to hold onto the promise of God.
 That is what he wants from us, to trust him, to trust every of his word in good and in what seems to be bad times.

 Today, as we celebrate the seventh Sunday of Easter, let us renew our confidence in every promise God has made.
 He will not go back on his word.
-God’s faithfulness does not depend on how faithful we are, but in our unfaithfulness we must have the faith to hold onto his faithfulness and let him lead us out of the life of unrighteousness into the life of glory.
+God’s faithfulness does not depend on how faithful we are, but in our unfaithfulness, we must have the faith to hold onto his faithfulness and let him lead us out of the life of unrighteousness into the life of glory.